 Did you know?

 Recruiters spend only a few seconds looking at a resume before they decide to continue reading carefully or simply skip that applicant.
 In today’s fast-paced business environment, people in charge of hiring are constantly receiving hundreds and thousands of resumes, and they need some sort of quick filtering.
+But, what if you have already known resume tips before land an interview?

 Ideally, you would like to meet potential employers in an interview, where you can see people in person and convince them you are a worthy candidate.
 However, that is not likely to happen if your resume does not convince the person reading it.